freevs/Laptop-Price-Predictor/README.md

 6. **Model Evaluation and Refinement**

-   Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.
+   Evaluated the performance of models using key metrics such as R-squared (R²) and Mean Absolute Error (MAE) to ensure robustness and reliability.

 ## 	How to run the project
 1. Clone this repository
 2. Create a new environment conda create  `-n newenv python==3.6`